awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## aws:updateSSMAgent<a name="aws-updatessmagent"></a>

-Update the SSM Agent to the latest version or specify an older version\.
+Update SSM Agent to the latest version or specify an older version\.
 This plugin runs on Linux and Windows Server operating systems\.
 For more information, see [Installing and Configuring SSM Agent](ssm-agent.md)\.
 For more information about documents, see [AWS Systems Manager Documents](sysman-ssm-docs.md)\.

 ### Syntax<a name="updateSSMagent-syntax"></a>